Tottenham show title credentials against toothless Man City - RFI

 For the sixth consecutive league game City failed to score more than once with little sign of Guardiola's men rediscovering the cutting edge of the free-scoring sides that won back-to-back titles in 2017/18 and 2018/19.

+"We are struggling to score goals this season, that can happen," added Guardiola.
+"They shot two times (on target), two goals and we cannot score with 22 shots."

-Tottenham's title challenge will be fully tested with Arsenal, Liverpool and Leicester also to come before Christmas, but they could not have made a better start to that daunting run as City's defensive problems on the counter-attack were exposed again.
+Tottenham's title challenge will be fully tested with Arsenal, Liverpool and Leicester also to come before Christmas, but they could not have made a better start to that daunting run.

-Spurs could not believe their luck after just five minutes when one simple ball over the top from Tanguy Ndombele caught Joao Cancelo sleeping and Son had the pace and precise finish under Ederson to register his sixth goal in 11 games against City.
+"You can see it is open with the way the table stands," said Kane after Spurs' fourth straight league win.
+"Whoever can put a good spell together has a chance of winning it."

 The visitors had 66 percent of possession but struggled to break down the mass ranks of Spurs defence.